Rechov Sumsum: Shalom Sesame (1989–1991)

-The program Shalom Sesame was an Israeli–American co-production which combined American actors, such as Sarah Jessica Parker, Bonnie Franklin, Anne Meara, and Jerry Stiller, and the original Israeli cast members which participated in the original Rechov Sumsum series.
-In addition, the renowned violinist Yitzhak Perlman participated regularly on the series.
+The program Shalom Sesame was an Israeli–American co-production that combined American actors, such as Sarah Jessica Parker, Bonnie Franklin, Anne Meara, Mary Tyler Moore and Jerry Stiller, and the original Israeli cast members which participated in the original Rechov Sumsum series.
+In addition, the renowned violinist Yitzhak Perlman participated regularly in the series.

-The series was produced in 1989 (its first season), in 1990 (its second season), and 1991 (its third season), and was broadcast in Israel between the years 1989 and 1990.
+The series was produced in 1989 (its first season), 1990 (its second season), and 1991 (its third season), and was broadcast in Israel between the years 1989 and 1990.

 The series was first intended for broadcast in the US and was therefore recorded completely in English.
 Only later it was dubbed in Hebrew for Israeli viewers (although the Shalom Sesame logo still showed up at the beginning).
 Following the big wave of immigration from Russia to Israel in those years, the series was also dubbed in Russian.
 In 2006 the series came out in the United States in a DVD bundle which included all episodes of the series (without the Hebrew dubbing).

-Rechov Sumsum/Shara'a Simsim (1998–2000)
+Rechov Sumsum (aka.
+Rechov Sumsum/Shara'a Simsim) (1998–2000)

+In 1994, Children's Television Workshop proposed the idea of a joint Israeli-Palestinian Sesame Street co-production.

+Production on the series began in 1995.
+Two separate Israeli and Palestinian teams were formed, with their producers and writers; the Israeli team was based in Tel Aviv, and the Palestinian team in Ramallah.
+Each team signed a separate deal with Children's Television Workshop.
+The series cost $4 million and was financed by multiple groups, including Israel Educational Television, Al-Quds Educational Television, and foreign donors.
+The show was nearly canceled while in production, due to pressures from both sides against cooperation.
+Several members of the Palestinian team left in May 1996 after Benjamin Netanyahu was elected.

+Both the Israeli and Palestinian teams agreed before production that the show would not cover political issues, nor would they include imagery of soldiers, flags (or other symbols of nationalism), or religious locations and holidays.
+However, this was sometimes tested, as in one script where a Palestinian Olympic runner, Majed Abu Marajil, said he was representing the "Palestinian state".
+The segment was ultimately never filmed, as Marajil was unable to come to Tel Aviv for filming in 1997.

-This combined production included both Israeli-Jews and Israeli-Arabs in order to generate a message of coexistence.
+This combined production included both Israeli-Jews and Israeli-Arabs to generate a message of coexistence.
 Al-Quds University's Institute of Modern Media co-produced the series.
-The series premiered on April 1 1998.
+The series premiered on April 1, 1998 and ran until the end of 2002.